Netcracker/KubeMarine/documentation/Maintenance.md

 These commands might be automated in several ways.

-### Auto approval CronJob
+### Auto Approval CronJob

 Basically, `CronJob` runs the approval command above for every CSR according to some schedule.

-### Auto approval service
+### Auto Approval Service

-It's possible to install the service: [kubelet-csr-approver](https://github.com/postfinance/kubelet-csr-approver).
-That service approves CSR automatically when CSR is created according to the several settings.
-It's better to restrict nodes IP addresses(`providerIpPrefixes` option) and nodes FQDN templates(providerRegex).
-More information in official documentation.
+It is possible to install the kubelet-csr-approver service.
+For more information, refer to [[kubelet-csr-approver](https://github.com/postfinance/kubelet-csr-approver)](https://github.com/postfinance/kubelet-csr-approver).
+This service approves CSR automatically when a CSR is created according to several settings.
+It is better to restrict nodes' IP addresses (`providerIpPrefixes` option) and FQDN templates (providerRegex).
+For more information, refer to the official documentation.

 # Common Practice